PROJECT OVERVIEW

 PREFERRED ALTERNATIVE

-Alternative 5 was selected as the preferred alternative in March 2023 based on public input, environmental and right-of-way considerations.
+Alternative 5 was selected as the preferred alternative in March 2023, following the September 15, 2022 corridor public hearing.
+The selection was made based on public input, environmental and right-of-way considerations.
 This alternative had the most favorable support from the community.
-It will have the least impacts on streams and would require the least number of residential and business relocations.
+It will have the least impacts on streams and will require the least number of residential and business relocations.
 In addition, this alternative will have a lower cost than the other project alternatives.

-The selected corridor would provide a more direct route between East Broad Avenue and the residential areas to the north, allowing Long Drive to return to its intended function as a local street.
-Alternative 5 would provide a direct route for through traffic from the commercial areas along U.S. 74 Business to residential areas in northeast Rockingham.
-It would include a combination of existing roadway segments and new location segments.
-Alternative 5 starts at Clemmer Road and ends at the intersection of Old Aberdeen Road and Richmond Road.
-It follows existing Clemmer Road from U.S. 74 Business to County Home Road, then runs northeast to Falling Creek.
+The selected corridor will provide a more direct route between East Broad Avenue and the residential areas to the north, allowing Long Drive to return to its intended function as a local street.
+Alternative 5 will provide a direct route for through traffic from the commercial areas along U.S. 74 Business to residential areas in northeast Rockingham.
+It will include a combination of existing roadway segments and new location segments.
+Alternative 5 extends from U.S. 74 Business to the intersection of Old Aberdeen Road and Richmond Road.
+It follows existing Clemmer Road from U.S. 74 Business to County Home Road, then runs on new location, crossing Washington Street east of Mount Olive Church Road and US 1 near the existing Mount Olive Church Road intersection.
+North of US 1, Alternative 5 continues on new location to Old Aberdeen Road.
+The alternative then follows Old Aberdeen Road to Richmond Road.

-Alternative 5 will consist of a three-lane road and five-foot sidewalks from E. Broad Avenue to County Home Road (S.R.
+Alternative 5 will consist of a three-lane road with five-foot sidewalks on each side from U.S. 74 Business to County Home Road (S.R.
 1624), a two-lane road from County Home Road to Mount Olive Road (S.R.
-1645), and a three-lane road and five-foot sidewalks from Mount Olive Road to Richmond Road (S.R.
+1645), and a three-lane road with five-foot sidewalks on each side from Mount Olive Road to Richmond Road (S.R.
 1423).

 PUBLIC MEETING